mc611/DIHI_adult_decomp/README.md

 * 100% unit conversion for vital, analyte, medication data etc is pending
 * Current random down sampling needs to be replaced by stratified down sampling
 * Model needs to be refined to predict ICU admission within first 24 hrs after hospital admission
-* Data collection and prediction time window is subjective to change
+* Data collection and prediction time window is subjective to change (1-hour prediction window in next iteration)
 * More outcomes (RRT events, mortality etc) are to be incorporated

 ## License